rgfx/claude-powerline/README.md

 - **Vim-style powerline** with proper arrows and segments
 - **Real-time usage tracking** with costs, tokens, and session blocks
+- **Context monitoring** showing tokens used and auto-compact threshold
 - **Git integration** with branch, status, ahead/behind counts

 </td>